parrt/msds692/README.md

 **SPATIAL COORDINATES:**<br>

-Downtown campus combined rooms 155-156 on main floor.
+* Downtown campus combined rooms 155-156 on main floor.

+* My office is room 525 @ 101 Howard

 **TEMPORAL COORDINATES.** Tue Aug 24, 2021 - Thur Oct 14, 2021 with 2 Sections of live lecture: 10am-11:50am and 1pm-2:50pm.
 Morning lecture will be zoom recorded for any remaining remote students.

-Terence is generally available on-demand for help with exercises from the lecture or projects, even on weekends.

-Exams:

-* Exam 1: online, open-book and available for 24 hours
-* Exam 2: online, open-book and available for 24 hours

 **INSTRUCTION FORMAT**.
-Live class runs for 2 hours, 2 days/week.
+Live class runs for ~2 hours, 2 days/week.
 Instructor-student interaction during lecture is encouraged by speaking up in zoom.
 We'll often mix in mini-exercises / labs during class.
 All programming will be done in the Python 3 programming language, unless otherwise specified.

 **PROFESSIONALISM**

-The following items are even more important because all of us will be remote this Fall:

 * Showing respect for your classmates and your professor
 * Getting to class on time every time
 * No cellphones, email, social media, slack, texting during the class

-* Turn off all of your various notifications so you are not distracted
-* Turn on your webcam on zoom
+**LAPTOP POLICY.** My policy is that all student laptops must be closed during class unless we are doing a lab or I specifically ask you to follow along as I type into my computer.
+All materials for the course are available in this repository, which reduces your need to take notes considerably.

 ## Student evaluation